KRakeesh04/s1/src/content/docs/maths/ode/04-second-order-ode.md

 - $k\sin{x}$ or $k\cos{x}$, $y_p=a\sin{x}+b\cos{x}$
 - $e^{kx}$, $y_p=ce^{kx}$ (Only works if $k$ is **not** a root of auxiliary equation)
+- A product of $e^{kx}$ and some $f(x)$, guess $y_p$ for $f(x)$ individually,
+  and then multiply by $e^{kx}$ (without coefficients)
+- A product of polynomials and trig functions, guess $y_p$ for the polynomial, and multiply that by the appropriate cosine.
+Then add on a new guess for the polynomial with different coefficients and multiply that by the appropriate sine.
+- A sum of functions, can be guessed individually and be summed up

 ### Steps